bareos/bareos/docs/manuals/source/DeveloperGuide/generaldevel.rst

 don't transfer ownership of heap memory without move semantics No returning of raw pointers where the caller is supposed to free the resource.

-don't use C++14 or later
-  Currently we support platforms where the newest available compiler supports only C++11.

 don't use C string functions
   If you can, use ``std::string`` and don't rely on C string functions.